Vintage Motorcycles and Modern Classics

 * Wait, More Exceptions?

-So many rules!
-But here's a fun fact: Your Harley-Davidson Sprint 350 or 2-stroke SX250?
-That was made in Italy, so we'll totally work on it even though parts are a bit tricky to get and we only see one every few years.
-Because we're still suckers for the weird stuff, and Aermacchi-built Harley-branded bikes qualify.
-Chang Jiang's sort-of copies of the Ural/BMW bikes also qualify, because we're gluttons for punishment.
+Because we're still suckers for the weird stuff, and Aermacchi-built Harley-branded bikes qualify -- they're from Italy after all.
+Chang Jiang's sort-of copies of the Ural/BMW bikes also qualify, only because we're gluttons for punishment.
 Don't be afraid to ask if whatever you've got is something we'll work on.
-We might say no, but we'll try to connect you to someone willing to do it.
+We might say no, but we'll try to connect you to someone willing and able to do it.

 location/CONTACT